vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/vendr-builder.md

 ## Registering Dependencies

-The `IVendrBuilder` interface gives you easy access to the current `IServiceCollection` and `IConfiguration` to allow you to register dependencies like you would with the [`IUmbracoBuilder` interface](../dependency-injection/#registering-dependencies) but it's primary use case would be to access Vendr's own collection builders, such as for registering validation or notification events.
+The `IVendrBuilder` interface gives you easy access to the current `IServiceCollection` and `IConfiguration` to allow you to register dependencies like you would with the [`IUmbracoBuilder` interface](../dependency-injection/#registering-dependencies) but it's primary use case would be to access Vendr's own collection builders, such as for registering validation or notification events, and any other Vendr specific configuration APIs.

 ````csharp
 ...